First Saturdays Devotion: Practice of the five First Saturdays

 According to Lúcia dos Santos, a promise of assistance at the hour of death and all the graces necessary for salvation was made by the Virgin Mary during the Pontevedra apparition on 10 December 1925.

 Sins against the Immaculate Heart of Mary

-On May 30, 1930, in the convent of Tui, Spain, Lúcia dos Santos, in response to a written inquiry from her confessor, prayed to Jesus asking about the significance of the five First Saturdays.
+In response to a written inquiry from her confessor, Lúcia prayed to Jesus asking about the significance of the five First Saturdays on 30 May 1930, in the convent of Tui.
 According to Lúcia, Jesus revealed that the five First Saturdays are linked to five specific offenses committed against the Immaculate Heart of Mary.